mavenraven/column2csv/README.md

 ## purpose
-This program takes data that it's a fixed width format and converts into a CSV.
+This program takes data that is in a fixed width format and converts into a CSV.

 `gawk` has `FIXEDWIDTH` for this behavior, which you should use instead if you can get away with it.